Ismailhassan12/vatsa-docs/docs/sops/04-OEDF/02-[DEL] Delivery.md

 # Dammam Delivery [OEDF_1_GND]

-This section details all the necesary Standard Operating Procedures for Delivery Operations in **King Fahd International Airport (OEDF)**
+This section details all the necessary Standard Operating Procedures for Delivery Operations in **King Fahd International Airport (OEDF)**

 ::::caution Do Note